ramezanifar/ros-windows-node/README.md

 class Listener:
     ''' This class is a listener to a topic called /chatter of type string published by talker node from Linux where the master is.
-The goal is to accurately track the status of the roscore and respond appropriately.
+It tracks the status of the roscore.
      '''
     def __init__(self):
         self.run = True  # flag to run the program